Let’s face it, after a challenging few years for everyone’s personal finances, it hasn’t been easy to prioritise saving for retirement.

 Here’s some good news: you might be further along than you think.
 The chances are you’ve changed jobs and employers over your career, meaning you may have been paying into different pensions.

-Latest figures show there’s 1.6 million lost or forgotten pensions in the UK, adding up to over £19 billion in savings.
+Latest figures show there’s 4.8 million pensions classed as missing in the UK.
 This might include some of your money.
-For more information visit the article on the Unbiased website.

-At Skipton, we offer a pension review as part of our pension planning service – where we contact your providers for you.
-We can check the details of your pensions.
-And advise you what you could be doing with them to support your overall plans.
+At Skipton Building Society, we offer a pension review as part of our pension planning service – where we contact your providers for you.
+We can check the details of your defined contribution pensions, and advise you what you could be doing with them to support your overall plans.

 7. Consider how to make the most of your pension – and your other savings and investments

 Full retirement means you no longer have a regular employee wage coming through.
-Apart from the state pension, it’s down to you to use your savings, investments and pensions to fund your lifestyle.
+Most of us qualify to receive state pension.
+Beyond that, it's down to you to use your savings, investments and pensions to fund your lifestyle.

 In a nutshell, you need to be thinking about:

 It sounds difficult to work out, doesn’t it?
 And to make it even more confusing, there’s important tax considerations around using your pension.
-Only 25% of your pot is tax-free to withdraw.
+Only 25% of your pot is tax-free to withdraw (subject to a total lifetime amount of £268,275).
 You pay tax on the rest, in line with current income tax rates.

 Start feeling better